 There are numerous ways to get involved with the Farm!
 Come by to volunteer, incorporate the Farm into your studies, apply for student employment, or help us thrive by donating.
 And check out our Events page to see upcoming workshops, potlucks, and fun at the Farm (free and open to all unless otherwise specified)!

 Open Volunteer Hours are Saturday morning from 10 a.m. to 12 p.m.
+Please note that there will be no Volunteer Hours over the winter break (12/20/2019–1/20/2020); Volunteer Hours will resume as usual on Saturday, January 25th.
 Anyone is welcome to come and no advanced notice or sign up is required.
 All ages welcome.
 Check the map by chalkboard to see where on the Farm you can find us!

 Volunteers are also welcome to join the Farm Crew during general visitor hours (during the academic year, Monday through Friday from 4 p.m.–6 p.m. during daylight savings, 3 p.m.–5 p.m. once DST ends), but please contact the Farm Manager in advance, if possible, so she can be prepared for the extra help.